Bumber64/scripts/docs/gui/adv-finder.rst

 finder window, but target settings will be preserved until the world is unloaded.

 Your coordinates will be kept up to date alongside your target's.
-There are two types of coordinates, and they will be displayed as well as they can be determined.
+There are two types of coordinates, and they will be displayed as long as they can be determined.

 ==========  ==========